AntonioND/ucity/docs/simulation-disasters.rst

 Disasters can appear at the end of any simulation step.
 If disaster mode is active, no more disasters can be triggered, not even by the player.

+While in disaster mode, there is only a minimap available to see, which shows the location of the fires.

 Fires
 =====